 As the second largest airline in North America, United Airlines served 140 million passengers in 2012 with more than 5,300 daily departures.
-Travelers who fly on United frequently may consider a United credit card to help alleviate their travel costs and improve their travel experience.
+For travelers who fly frequently on United Airlines, signing up for one of the two United credit cards can help alleviate travel cost while improving the overall travel experience.

 The MileagePlus Explorer Card has a $95 annual fee, while the the United MileagePlus Club Card has a $395 annual fee.
 Although these cards offer frequent flyer miles on spending, their value is more easily determined by looking at their travel benefits, such as free checked bags, premium travel privileges and airport lounge passes.